 Loyalty Rewards: Air Canada Aeroplan Elite Membership

-The “Everyday Status Qualification” lets you earn 25K status without flying by accumulating 100,000 Aeroplan points through credit card spending, which is pretty unique.
-The eUpgrade system is still one of the best ways to score cheap business class, though availability has tightened up on popular international routes.
+The “Everyday Status Qualification” still exists for 25K – you can still earn it without flying by accumulating 100,000 Aeroplan points through credit card spending.
+The eUpgrade system remains one of the best ways to score business class upgrades, though availability is tight on popular international routes.

-Higher tiers get better upgrade clearance rates, more baggage allowance, and additional perks like Signature Suite access for companions.
-If you’re based in Canada and fly internationally a few times a year, it’s definitely worth pursuing.
+Higher tiers still get better upgrade clearance rates, more baggage allowance (though 25K dropped to one free bag as of February 2026), and additional perks like Signature Suite access for companions at 75K and above.
+If you’re based in Canada and fly internationally regularly, status is definitely worth pursuing – you just need to think about it differently now with the revenue-based model.

 Air Canada Signature Class vs. Business Class: What’s the Difference?